 Escalating mental health crisis in Ukraine

-Already, there are over two million people suffering from post traumatic stress (PTS) in Ukraine with over 500,000 of these being severe cases.
-And as the war drags on this situation is only going to get worse.
-This is why it is so urgent to avert a post-traumatic stress catastrophe in Ukraine.
+Why is it so urgent to help avert a post-traumatic stress catastrophe in Ukraine? the answer is that already, there are over two million displaced people suffering from post traumatic stress (PTS) there.
+And over 500,000 of these are severe cases.
+You can see that as the war drags on this situation is only going to get worse.

 Meanwhile of course, war conditions render the health system less able to cope with the surge in demand.
 Apart from the individual human suffering, the ripple effect of this mental health crisis on the rest of the economy and health care services is estimated to be a crippling £12 billion.